March 2026 Recap: Product Execution Meets Market Proof

 Highlights:

-- tBTC has consistently traded at a slight premium to cbBTC throughout March, signaling growing market confidence towards trust-minimized infrastructure.
+• tBTC has consistently traded at a slight premium to cbBTC throughout March, signaling growing market confidence towards trust-minimized infrastructure.

-- tBTC also surpassed 50,000 BTC in total volume processed, roughly $3.5 billion at current dollar value.
+• tBTC also surpassed 50,000 BTC in total volume processed, roughly $3.5 billion at current dollar value.
 That milestone provides stronger proof of actual usage at scale.

 Milestones:

-Unified Bitcoin App Launch
+Unified Bitcoin Router Launch

-The defining milestone in March was the launch of the Unified Bitcoin App.
+The defining milestone in March was the launch of the Unified Bitcoin Router.
 Threshold replaced a fragmented experience that required users to navigate multiple protocols for basic Bitcoin actions with a single, consolidated operating layer.
 The app provides every avenue to swap or mint tBTC in a single interface while displaying real-time staking rebates for T token stakers.
 That architectural shift gives Threshold a materially stronger foundation for product adoption and positions the protocol to onboard users who previously found decentralized Bitcoin tooling too complex to justify the switch.

 This goes beyond a design upgrade.
 Product coherence directly influences how users perceive protocol reliability.
 Simpler workflows lower the barrier to entry, and lower barriers translate into sustained participation over time.